yetisoftworks/MeshyDB.SDK-docs/docs/users/forgetting_password.rst

       |parameters|

       tenant : :type:`string`, :required:`required`
          Indicates which tenant data to use.
-If not provided, it will use the configured default. accountName : :type:`string`, :required:`required`
+If not provided, the system will assume to use the default client. accountName : :type:`string`, :required:`required`
          Indicates which account you are connecting for authentication. username : :type:`string`, :required:`required`
          User name to be reset.
       attempt : :type:`integer`, :required:`required`
-         Identifies which number of times of request.
+         Identifies how many times a request has been made.

    .. group-tab:: C#